Christy Walsh (hurler): Bennettsbridge

 Walsh became manager of Bennettsbridge in 2012.
 Once one of the top sides in the county when Walsh took over they had dropped down to the Junior grade.
-He led his side to back to back Kilkenny Premier Junior Hurling Championship finals to Thomastown in 2012 and Lisdowney in 2013.
+He led his side to back-to-back Kilkenny Premier Junior Hurling Championship finals to Thomastown in 2012 and Lisdowney in 2013.
 They were back in the final again in 2014 this time against Mooncoin.
 At full time Bennettsbridge won out on a 1-17 to 1-07 scoreline.
-Walsh and co later qualified for the Leinster Junior Club Hurling Championship final.
-A huge 1-20 to 0-03 win over Offaly side Shamrocks seen his side take provincial honors.
+Benettsbridge later qualified for the Leinster Junior Club Hurling Championship final.
+A 1-20 to 0-03 win over Offaly side Shamrocks saw his side take provincial honors.
 Walsh led his side to an All-Ireland Junior Club Hurling Championship final showdown with Fullen Gaels in Croke Park.
-A 3-19 to 1-08 win seen the title go to Walsh and the Kilkenny men.
+A 3-19 to 1-08 win saw the title go to Walsh and the Kilkenny men.

 There was to be more success in 2015 as Walsh and Bennettsbridge qualified for the Kilkenny Intermediate Hurling Championship final where they faced St Patrick's.
 The sides ended level on a 0-20 to 3-11 scoreline.
-In the replay the title went to Walshs side on a 1-16 to 1-14 scoreline.
+In the replay the title went to Walsh's side on a 1-16 to 1-14 scoreline.
 For the second season in a row Bennettsbridge found themselves in a provincial final this time in the Leinster Intermediate Club Hurling Championship.
 They faced Meath side Kiltale in the final.
 A 1-14 to 0-13 win give Walsh and his side another Leinster title.
 Walsh and the Bridge were back in Croke Park for the 2016 All-Ireland Intermediate Club Hurling Championship final.
 They faced Abbeyknockmoy from Galway and took the title after a 1-17 to 1-14 win.

 After a hugely successful time in charge Walsh stood down from his position at the end of 2017.